Guarding the Sense Doors

 Whatever one keeps pursuing with his thinking & pondering, that becomes the inclination of his awareness

-The basic principle of guarding the sense doors is that whatever one pays attention to grows.
+The basic principle behind guarding the sense doors is that whatever one pays attention to grows.

 The main skill to be developed when guarding the sense doors is discerning when our mind makes contact with objects in what the Tathagata calls "The World," the Five Aggregates, discerning the objectification, the propagation of feelings, perceptions, intentions, and thoughts that result from this contact.

-This requires developing appropriate attention, which is making contact with objects of "The World" in a way that does not lead to clinging, aversion, or unknowing.
+This requires developing appropriate attention, which is making contact with objects of "The World" in a way that does not lead to clinging, aversion, or ignorance.

-Guarding the sense doors is the practice and intention not to get entangled with the objects of the six senses.
+Guarding the sense doors is based on Right View and the Right Intention not to get entangled with the objects of the six senses.
 If we cling to objects or personalize events in our experience, we get entangled with them, lost in their delusions.
 What the Tathagata calls greed and aversion, clinging to the Five Aggregates.

 Appropriate attention and guarding the sense doors are rooted in renunciation, which is the deep understanding that nothing is worth grasping and will only result in agitation and stress.

-Right Intention, based on Right View, when continually reinforced, is the "power" that keeps the mind stable, centered, collected, and unified, intent on guarding itself from becoming entangled in greed, aversion, and unknowing.
+Right Intention, based on Right View, when continually reinforced, is the "power" that keeps the mind stable, centered, collected, and unified, intent on guarding itself from becoming entangled in greed, aversion, and ignorance.

 The Simile of the Six Animals